PavlosIsaris/paulisaris-blog-hugo/content/post/getting-started-with-angular-material-creating-a-custom-dialog-component.md

 # Adding Angular material to our project

-Now, it's time to install Angular material, and make use of it's built in components.
+Now, it's time to install Angular material and make use of it's built-in components.

 As stated in the [installation guide](https://material.angular.io/guide/getting-started), we use the following npm command to install Angular Material: